-ITEM # STANDARD 1: ADMINISTRATION AND MANAGEMENT RECORDS RECORDS SERIES TITLE DISPOSITION INSTRUCTIONS CITATION 40.
-MAILING AND DISTRIBUTION RECORDS Includes mailing and meeting notification lists, e-mail distribution lists, Sunshine Lists, and related documentation of transactions with the U.S. Postal Service, state courier, or private carriers. obsolete.
+ITEM # STANDARD 1: A DMINISTRATION AND MANAGEMENT RECORDS RECORDS SERIES TITLE DISPOSITION INSTRUCTIONS CITATION 40.
+MAILING AND DISTRIBUTION RECORDS Includes mailing and meeting notification lists, e-mail distribution lists, Sunshine Lists, and related documentation of transactions with the U.S. Postal Service, state courier, or private carriers. a) Destroy in office Sunshine Lists when superseded or obsolete. b) Destroy in office remaining records when reference value ends.[†] Agency Policy: Destroy in office after 1 year.
 Confidentiality: G.S. § 132-1.12 G.S. § 132-1.13 41.
 MEMBERSHIP RECORDS Records concerning associations, organizations, groups, etc., with which the agency is involved.
 Includes records concerning memberships or registrations on behalf of the agency or agency personnel.
 Destroy in office when superseded or obsolete.